SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 attributes (which should be
 [stored in the inode itself when small](https://kernel.org/doc/html/latest/filesystems/ext4/dynamic.html#extended-attributes)).

-To avoid wasting too much space for large entries, they are allocated as one file per entry.
+Entries 4096 bytes or larger are allocated as one file per entry to avoid paying the 25% wasted space tax—they pay the O(1) inode plus directory entry cost instead.

 Ring entries point to either a bucket allocation (implicitly choosing a size class via the entry size) or a direct file allocation.
 Moving an entry either does nothing in the case of bucket